The Military in Denmark: Small but Mighty Force Keeping the Peace

 Iraq War

-Initially, Danish troops engaged in combat operations alongside coalition forces.
+Initially, Danish troops participated in direct combat alongside coalition forces, but later shifted to training Iraqi security forces.

 Peacekeeping and International Operations